 • Security.
 To protect your money, your provider should be insured by the Federal Deposit Insurance Corporation (FDIC) and Securities Investor Protection Corporation (SIPC).
 Moreover, its technological products should offer security features such as two-factor authentication and data backup and encryption.

 • Investment Options.
-Your provider should offer a selection of portfolios that can align with your mission, values, and investment goals.
+Your provider should offer a selection of portfolios that align with your mission, values, and investment goals.

 • Trusted Nonprofit Advising Services.
 You shouldn’t have to invest alone.
 Get expert advice from a Registered Investment Advisor with years of nonprofit expertise whenever you need it.